Crafting a Winning Sales Message

 So how do you craft your own winning sales message?
 Start strategically, get tactical, finish with personalization.
 Start with what you do and one of your ideal audience segments (one of ours is a Directors or VPs of Marketing at Technology Vendors) and then play the “So What?” game.

-- DiscoverOrg maps out the IT, Finance, and Marketing departments of 52,071 companies capturing constantly refreshed contact data on 700,000 Decision Makers.
+- DiscoverOrg maps out the Technical, Sales & Marketing, Finance, and HR departments of 52,071 companies capturing constantly refreshed contact data on 700,000 Decision Makers.

 - But nobody cares about that, so the natural question to ask is…so what?